marcusrein/DiscordBotWokHandler/README.md

 -   Run "npm run dev".
 This will set up your nodemon server for your bot to run.
 This should connect your code to the bot.

+## Feature Demoed:

+Check out the "features" folder for info on this.
+The bot will automatically assess if a mongoDb I hooked up was updated and print the update to the console.
+No commands needed, it autoruns.
+This directly connects to updates from the /usualsuspectspost slash command (see below)

 ## Slash commands demoed:

 /add does a quick add inline demo